 The real challenge, Vaughan said, is to reform an asylum system that she argues has been badly abused by foreigners who have no legitimate path to immigrate to the United States.
-A lax standard for determining whether foreigners claiming asylum at the border have a “credible fear” of persecution in their home countries has led to sharp rise in bogus claims, Vaughan said.
+A lax standard for determining whether foreigners claiming asylum at the border have a “credible fear” of persecution in their home countries has led to a sharp rise in bogus claims, Vaughan said.

-She pointed to Department of Justice (DOJ) statistics showing that 53 percent of the people admitted to the United States since 2006 under the “credible-fear” standard did not submit an asylum application.
-So far this fiscal year, the share is 65 percent of all credible-fear cases.
+She pointed to Department of Justice (DOJ) statistics showing that 53 percent of the people admitted to the United States since 2006 under the “credible fear” standard did not submit an asylum application.
+So far this fiscal year, the share is 65 percent of all credible fear cases.